Referendum Party: Dissolution and legacy

 UKIP Chairman Nigel Farage recruited many former Referendum Party candidates to his own party.

 Immediately after the election, the Referendum Party renamed itself the Referendum Movement.
 Goldsmith had been suffering from pancreatic cancer, and had been warned that competing in the election would shorten his life.
 He died in Benahavis, Spain, on 18 July 1997, and the party disbanded shortly afterwards.
 Some of its members transformed into the Democracy Movement, a pressure group closely associated with the former Conservative supporter and multi-millionaire businessman Paul Sykes.
 The Eurosceptic cause was weakened; with Blair's firmly pro-EU government in power, by 1998 the possibility of a referendum on the UK's membership of the EU was considered as distant as it had been in 1995.

 Under the direction of UKIP's leader Michael Holmes, UKIP's chairman Nigel Farage began recruiting former Referendum Party members to their own group; according to Farage, around 160 of the Referendum Party's candidates joined UKIP.
 Among those who did so was Jeffrey Titford, who later became one of UKIP's first MEPs.
 Other former members of the Referendum Party joined the Democratic Party, a small Eurosceptic group founded in 1998.
 In the 1999 Kensington and Chelsea by-election, one candidate stood under the banner of the now-defunct "Referendum Party"; they came eleventh, with 57 votes.
 In the 2001 general election, much of the support that had previously gone to the Referendum Party went not to UKIP but to the Conservatives, whose leader William Hague had employed Eurosceptic rhetoric throughout his campaign.

 Rupert Lowe, one of the Referendum Party's candidates in the 1997 general election, was elected as the Brexit Party's lead candidate for the West Midlands constituency in the 2019 European Parliament elections and was later elected MP for Reform UK for the constituency of Great Yarmouth.
+He went on to leave Reform and establish Restore Britain.
 James Glancy, another of the Brexit Party's MEPs, has compared the Brexit Party to the Referendum Party, being a "united and diverse group of people from different political backgrounds".